 Once cleaned and oven roasted, the humble beet shines like a jewel among vegetables.
 Preparing these purpley orbs is worth every bit of finger tip staining and takes any salad from blah to SHAZAM!!
 Growing up, the only beets I’d ever encountered were the canned or jarred variety.
 If that’s your only experience with beets, please don’t judge beets based on those lackluster examples.
 I was pretty hesitant to try beets again until the hubs and I had them on a salad at Chef and the Farmer paired with goat cheese.
 My life was changed.
 Thankfully it was summer, and beets were easily had the next morning at the farmer’s market.

 Roasting beets is probably the easiest veggie prep on the planet.
 These root veggies have so much flavor and color.
 Oven roasting brings both of these qualities to center stage.
 I know some folks boil their beets, but I feel like the flavor is compromised with this method.
 (The same is true for sweet potatoes, I digress.)
-Oven roasting is super simple, and requires very little monitoring by you.
+Oven roasting is super simple (see my Roasted Cauliflower recipe for proof!), and requires very little monitoring by you.
 It’s a win in my book.
 Here’s what you’ll need:

 Fresh beets (cleaned and topped)

 Salt (good quality)

 - Preheat your oven to 400 degrees.
-Prepare your beets for roasting by washing the beets and cutting off the beet greens.
+Prepare beets for roasting by washing the beets and cutting off the beet greens.
 I also cut of the bottom tip of the beet, so they will sit better in the oven, but this is up to you.

 - Then tear off an 8 inch length of aluminum foil and place your cleaned and trimmed beet in the center.
 Using olive oil, or your favorite oil, drizzle a bit over the top of the beet.
 You want enough to coat the outside of the beet without having a ton left over.
 Then lightly sprinkle the oiled beet with salt.
 Wrap the beet up securely in the foil and place on a baking sheet.
 (I wrap each beet individually and place them on the same baking sheet.)